-A story of one of the most famous love triangles will be performed in the Švanda Theatre in a reimagination by Martin Crimp, just ten months after its world premiere at the London Playhouse Theater.
+A story of one of the most famous love triangles is performed in the Švanda Theatre in a reimagination by Martin Crimp, just few months after its world premiere at the London Playhouse Theater.
 The adaptation of the acclaimed British playwright retains all the motifs of the original work of Edmond Rostand, but deprives them of a romantic ornament.
 He forgets alexandrine and speaks to the contemporary viewer with the passionate poetry of today and varies from rap, through free verse to linguistic minimalism.

 A gripping love story from Paris in the 17th century, in which love hides behind poetry, heroic deeds fall under the layer of noble words and under the mumble of cafe philosophy, war is rampant.

 Even those who have never read or seen Rostand's drama certainly know the situation in which the main hero prompts verses under the cover of night, through which the young Christian expresses love to the beautiful Roxana.
 And in his transcription, Crimp exposes the very power of those who rule by word.
 Power to create a new form of reality, power to manipulate.
 For him, the word is a means that can ignite love, but also incite hatred.

 Kindly note that actors smoke on stage during the show.

 CHRISTIAN: Petr Kult/Dominik Teleky

 LIGNIÈRE: Jan Grundman

 DE GUICHE: Robert Jašków

 THEATRE DIRECTOR/CHAPLAIN: David Punčochář